Is Your Dog a Picky Eater? This Might Be Why!

 High-quality food such as Alpha Paw Vitality dog food is a good choice.
 It’s packed full of goodness that’s healthy and natural.
 There’s even a special Vitality dog food just for small dogs such as Dashshunds.

 Your Dog is Anxious

 Just like people, if you are filled with worry and anxiety, you won’t have the appetite to eat.
-Your dog may lose interest in food if he is lonely, bored, and scared.
+Your dog may lose interest in food if he is suffering from anxiety, lonely, bored, or scared.

 Your Dog is Getting Old

 Age is another factor when it comes to picky eating.
 You might wonder why your dog loves a certain type of food when he was younger.
 Now that he is older, he simply doesn’t want to eat the same food.

 Older dogs need more specialized diets.
 What may work when he was a puppy and as an adult dog in his prime may not work anymore once he became a senior.
 Older dogs, like humans, are prone to more health issues and need a more refined diet.